Common lilac

 - Is Common lilac good for the Colorado Front Range?

-- Yes.
-Common lilac is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+- Yes, Common lilac is a well-suited shrub for Colorado's Front Range.

 - How big does Common lilac get?